ShafranEugene/irida-telegrambot/README.md

 - ${BOT_ADMIN} - telegram user's name of first admin

 ## Technological stack
-- Spring Boot as a skeleton framework
+- Spring Boot as a base framework
 - Telegram-bot Spring Boot starter
 - Spring Boot Starter Data JPA
 - MySQL database
 - Flyway database migration tool
 - Jackson Databind for some callback buttons
+- Logback and slf4j
-- JUnit Jupiter API and Mockito Core for tests
+- JUnit Jupiter API and Mockito Core

 ## License
 This project is Apache License 2.0 - see the [LICENSE](LICENSE) file for details